-The discount rate used to measure the total OPEB liability was 6.75% for the year ended May 31, 2021 and 2020.
+The discount rate used to measure the total OPEB liability was 6.75% for the years ended May 31, 2021 and 7% for 2020.
 The projection of cash flows used to determine the discount rate assumed that Authority contributions will be made at rates equal to the actuarially determined contribution rates.